1860 Atlantic hurricane season: Hurricane One

 Storm conditions battered New Orleans, Louisiana, on August 11, with winds of up to roughly 50 mph and heavy rainfall.
 The hurricane wrought a great deal of damage throughout southeastern Louisiana.
 At least 35 to 40 people drowned when a low-lying community at the eastern end of Lake Pontchartrain was inundated with flood waters up to a depth of 12 ft, a result of intense and persistent winds generating a significant storm surge.
 It was reported that in the town "there is hardly a house remaining".
 A railroad wharf near the lake was largely destroyed, and another settlement called Milneburg was flooded; residents were rescued by boat.
 In Plaquemines Parish, where vast areas of land were left underwater, the hurricane was the most severe since 1812.
 At least 20 additional people drowned, although it was suspected that since up to 200 fishermen along the Mississippi River would have had extreme difficulty finding shelter amid the rapidly rising waters, the death toll was likely substantially higher.
 The storm flattened sugarcane fields across the parish: "the knowing ones will say that two thousand hogshead of sugar less will be made here", according to a post-storm account.
 Monetary losses from the destruction totaled over $250,000.
 Rice and corn crops were also ruined, and 300 head of cattle drowned in the flood on Cat Island.

 At La Balize (now known as Pilottown), ominous weather conditions on the night of August 9 preceded the onset of gathering clouds and "a violent storm", characterized by building seas and torrents of rain and wind such that water was driven under roof shingles, "leaving not a dry spot to lay our heads".
 Sea water swamped the town overnight on August 10, and it was not until around noon when the storm let up and waters receded with a shift in winds.
 Property damage was widespread and many trees were blown down.
-The hurricane beached several watercraft, destroyed wharves, and inflicted losses that "can hardly by estimated", but were initially judged at up to $10,000.
+The hurricane beached several watercraft, destroyed wharves, and inflicted losses that "can hardly be estimated", but were initially judged at up to $10,000.
 There were no deaths in Balize.
 Further down the storm's track, Biloxi, Mississippi, experienced a gale beginning on the morning of August 11 and lasting until early the next morning.
 Tides ran 10 ft above average at Biloxi, and in Mobile, Alabama, residents also found wind-driven rain seeping "through cracks and crevices not known before to exist" in dwellings "always waterproof to ordinary showers".
 Waters rose enough to cause minor inundations, but not nearly at the same severity as those that occurred in other areas.
 Heavy storm conditions extended as far east as Pensacola, Florida, where 3.03 in of rain fell, accompanied by frequent thunder and lightning.
 The overall death toll from the hurricane was at least 47.